Japhiolite/japhiolite.github.io/_pages/01_about.md

 * optimization
 * digital teaching methods

+Since May 2018, I work as a research assistant at the [Chair of Computational Geoscience and Reservoir Engineering](https://github.com/cgre-aachen){:target="_blank"}.
+There, I work on a project which specifically targets innovation in digital teaching and learning.

 If I'm not in the office, I love to spend my time making music, bouldering, or digging deeper into astronomy...